nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 that follow the Kalman filtering scripts, `EM0` does the EM Algorithm for Time Invariant State Space Models, and `EM1` does the EM Algorithm for General State Space Models.

 &#x1F535; We'll do an example for the general set up using the data in `blood` containing the daily blood work of a patient for 90 days and where there are many missing observations after the first month.
-This is an extension of the previous analysis of `WBC`.

 ```r